frno7/psgplay/README.md

 Play options:

-    -o, --output=<file>    write audio output to the given file in WAVE format
+    -o, --output=<file>    write audio output to the given file in WAVE format or to an ALSA handle if prefixed with "alsa:"

     --start=<[mm:]ss.ss>   start playing at the given time --stop=<[mm:]ss.ss|auto|never>